xataio/pgroll/README.md

 SET search_path TO 'public_initial_migration';
 ```

-This can also be done by setting the `search_path` in the connection string, for instance:
+This can also be done by setting the `currentSchema` in the connection string, for instance:

 ```sh
 postgres://user:password@host:port/dbname?currentSchema=public_initial_migration